rbk/cleanslate/wp/wp-content/plugins/wp-responsive-menu/readme.txt

 * Supports swipe gestures.
 * Enable/Disable pinch to zoom feature.
 * Works perfectly on all devices/platforms.
+* Add a custom search bar to your menu.

+This plugin works out of box with any theme frameworks like genesis or thesis and it also works fine with multisite setups.

 = Important Notes =
+If you are looking for more options then [check out the pro version](http://magnigenie.com/wp-responsive-menu-pro/) of the plugin.

 This plugin is based on  [sidr jquery menu plugin](https://github.com/artberri/sidr).

+For Quick support please check WP Responsive menu [Support forum](http://magnigenie.com/support/queries/wp-responsive-menu/).

-If you have any  suggestions for a new plugin, feel free to email me at sagarseth9@gmail.com.
+If you have any  suggestions for a new plugin, feel free to email me at sagar@magnigenie.com.

 Check out [the demo](http://magnigenie.com/wp-responsive-menu-mobile-menu-plugin-wordpress/)